Strippit "S" & "M" Series

 which Lead to Tooling Punch-Marks on Parts, or even Part Jam-Ups in Turret.

-New Workclamps were Similar to Amada Design, in that Clamp-Body was in Bearing-Guides that allowed it to Move Straight Up & Down, keeping the Workclamp & Gripped-Worksheet Parallel to Support Tables & Tooling, leading to Higher Quality Parts with Better Accuracy, Less Marking, & Less Jams-Ups.
+New S & M Workclamps were Similar to Amada Design, in that Clamp-Body was in Bearing-Guides allowing it to Move Straight Up & Down, keeping Workclamp & Gripped-Worksheet Parallel to Support Tables & Tooling, leading to Higher Quality Parts with Better Accuracy, Less Marking, & Less Jams-Ups.

 These are Very Good Workclamps.